TheLocust3/full-stack-vm/asm/docs/STACK.md

 8-65535: Stack space

 Stack Pointer:
 Points to address of the most recent value pushed onto the stack.
-Incremented by one on ever push command and decremented by one on every pop command.
+Incremented by 8 on ever push command and decremented by 8 on every pop command.